-- 1. Two letters of recommendation from CSM faculty-preferably one written by a BUS professor and one by outside source knowledgeable of work abilities; - 2.
+- 1. As specified in the business program Internship Handbook - 2.
 Current resume; - 3.
 Written statement of the applicant's qualifications, goals and objectives for the internship program; - 4.
-Interview with the business administration program director and advisor.
+Interview with the business program director and advisor.

 Business Information Systems

 BIS 101 Introduction to Computers (3)